Campbell, Colin Eric Interview

 Could you tell me about when you first came to Hawke’s Bay, or did your parents come to Hawke’s Bay?

 Yeah, well I was born in Waipawa at the Rathbone Maternity Annexe on the 23rd April 1936, and my parents, Joan and Lou Campbell, both came from farming families in Central Hawke’s Bay.
-And when I was actually born my father was working on Ngamatea Station, and I recall asking him in latter years, I says, “How come my mother wasn’t at Ngāmatea?”
-And he said that at that particular time Ngamatea had no married couple accommodation, only for single shepherds.
-And apparently Dad liked the high country and he wanted to work on Ngāmatea just for a little stint, because apparently, I believe it was a bit of a feather in your cap if you could say you’d worked on Ngāmatea.
-So he wanted to do that.
-And then when he came back into Central Hawke’s Bay, I think they lived out at Whana Whana for a while and Dad was a shepherd there; but he liked the high country.
+And when I was actually born my father was working on Ngāmatea Station, and I recall asking him in latter years, I says, “How come my mother wasn’t at Ngāmatea?”
+And he said that at that particular time Ngāmatea had no married couple accommodation, only for single shepherds.
+And apparently Dad liked the high country and he wanted to work on Ngāmatea just for a little stint, because apparently, I believe it was a bit of a feather in your cap if you could say you’d worked on Ngāmatea, so he wanted to do that.
+And then when he came back into Central Hawke’s Bay, I think they lived out at Whanawhana for a while and Dad was a shepherd there; but he liked the high country.

-And when I was about eighteen months old they decided to go on what we’d probably call in this day and age their big OE, [overseas experience] and that was to be a six months’ working holiday in the South Island.
-So they took off with all their worldly possessions, which was very little; no motor vehicle, and just one little kid which was me, and they moved to the South Island and worked for a short period of time round Kaikōura, and then a bit north of Christchurch for a while.
+When I was about eighteen months old they decided to go on what we’d probably call in this day and age their big OE, [overseas experience] and that was to be a six months’ working holiday in the South Island.
+So they took off with all their worldly possessions, which was very little; no motor vehicle, and just one little kid which was me.
+And they moved to the South Island and worked for a short period of time round Kaikōura, and then a bit north of Christchurch for a while.
 Dad still wanted the really high country, so they moved into the Mackenzie Country in South Canterbury; and they first worked on Balmoral Station which is now where the Balmoral Military Camp is.
 And they were there when Balmoral was sold to T B Bernard.
 T B Bernard was Member of Parliament for Waitaki, and he was a well known character, ‘specially round South Canterbury there.

 And then they went to work for Wills & Le Cren; and Wills & Le Cren at that time owned two sheep stations in South Canterbury – Tekapo Station, which doesn’t exist any more because the homestead site was flooded when they raised the lake twenty-seven feet for hydroelectric.
 We lived on a peninsula in the lake where the homestead was, but that is now flooded; although the actual site has become uncovered again when the lake level goes down.
-And the other station that they had was at Sherwood Downs, which was just a few miles north of Fairlie.
-And we lived on both those stations, and of course I first went to primary school at Tekapo School.
-And I used to walk across the suspension bridge in front of the Church of the Good Shepherd, which of course is still there today; and the suspension bridge isn’t.
-And of course the main road now goes behind the church, not in front of it.

-They worked on other stations in South Canterbury – The Grampians; Mount Melville, which is now called Cloudy Peaks; and Aries.
-And I went to primary school at Kimbell for a while ,and then when Kimbell closed they ran a school bus, so I went to Fairlie.
-And then my parents then went back to work for Wills & Le Cren at Tekapo Station for a second time, ‘cause they obviously got on very well with them; and I think they probably thought my parents were pretty good workers too.
+And then my parents then went back to work for Wills & Le Cren at Tekapo Station for a second time, ‘cause they obviously got on very well with them, and I think they probably thought my parents were pretty good workers too.
 And that’s probably where I got my influence for motor vehicles; ‘specially Lucy Wills, ‘cause she had a four and a half litre Bentley which was a well known motor vehicle in the district.
 And they also had a Bentley pickup truck; and I mean – you think in this day and age of somebody cutting the back off a Bentley and making a truck out of it – it was quite something.
 And Le Crens had a two litre MG SA, which is the same model actually as what Craig Hickson’s got here.
 And that … yeah, that was quite an impressive motor car; and of course as a young fellow then I was quite impressed by those.

-Tekapo Station and Sherwood Downs were sold, and they bought another property, Snowdon, near Mt Hutt, up the Rakaia Gorge; and of course we moved from Tekapo to there and I had three years at Windwhistle Primary School.
+Tekapo Station and Sherwood Downs were sold, and they bought another property, Snowdon, near Mt Hutt, up the Rakaia Gorge; and of course we moved from Tekapo to there, and I had three years at Windwhistle Primary School.
 And I tell some of my contemporaries that I was top of my class three years in a row at Windwhistle; but of course you don’t ask how many were in the class, because I was the only one.
 [Chuckle] And then at Snowdon there, when I was due to finish at primary school, my parents obviously said to Wills & Le Cren that they’d have to get a job nearer a high school, because there was no high schools in the district there.
-And unbeknown to me at the time, they sort of suggested that I went to Christchurch Boys’ High School but I’d have to be a boarder there which was … I mean that was A-Okay.
+And unbeknown to me at the time, they sort of suggested that I went to Christchurch Boys’ High School but I’d have to be a boarder there, which was … I mean that was A-Okay.
 But I often recall when I was a boarder there, I used to think, ‘How can Mum and Dad afford to send me to boarding school?’
-I mean he was just the head shepherd on Snowdon; and I only found out in later years that Lucy Wills paid half my high school fees.
+I mean he was just the head shepherd on Snowdon.
+And I only found out in later years that Lucy Wills paid half my high school fees.
 That was just so that they could be kept on as employees, you know?
-Then after Snowdon they moved back to South Canterbury again for a short stint at Glentanner Station, which is the last sheep station on the road to Aoraki Mount Cook.
+Then after Snowdon they moved back to South Canterbury again for a short stint at Glentanner Station, which is the last sheep station on the road to Aoraki/Mount Cook.

 And then they moved to Taihape, and I still continued to go to boarding school for a couple of years after they’d moved north and so I used to have to cross on the vehicular ferry from Lyttelton to Wellington to go to school.
-And I used to have a whole day to spend in Wellington on both trips, ‘cause you’d catch the train back from Taihape to Wellington and you’d get into Wellington about eleven o’clock and the ship didn’t sail ‘til about seven; so I had a whole day to spend in Wellington – both ways actually.
+And I used to have a whole day to spend in Wellington on both trips, ‘cause you’d catch the train back from Taihape to Wellington and you’d get into Wellington about eleven o’clock and the ship didn’t sail ‘til about seven, so I had a whole day to spend in Wellington – both ways actually.
 And that’s when I started collecting car sales brochures, and I’ve virtually got hundreds of them now; and I’ve still got ‘em, too.
 [Chuckle]

 That’s an interesting life in the South Island.

 Yeah.
-Then it was obvious that I was keen on motor vehicles, you know; and my father wanted me to me a stock person, ‘cause that’s what he was; but he didn’t, you know, say I had to be.
+Then it was obvious that I was keen on motor vehicles, you know; and my father wanted me to be a stock person, ‘cause that’s what he was; but he didn’t, you know, say I had to be.
 Initially I reckon I wanted to be a tractor driver, and he said to me, “Well”, he said, “you can be a tractor driver, but you learn how to fix one of them first.”
 And I realised that there was a moral to that story because on one of these sheep stations they had a tractor driver who was … he was one of these guys [who] was very hard on machinery.
 And you know, I reckon if you gave him a shovel to dig a post hole he’d probably break the handle, you know.
-And of course why my father used to get hot under the collar about it because Vivian Le Cren, the part owner of the sheep station, he’d say to Dad who was the head shepherd, “Oh, can you give so and so a job, because the tractor’s broken”, or something you know.
-‘Cause he used to get very frustrated with this tractor driver because he didn’t know anything about stock work, and wasn’t interested; and it was really a hard drive for him.
+And of course … boy!
+My father used to get hot under the collar about it because Vyvian Le Cren, the part owner of the sheep station, he’d say to Dad who was the head shepherd, “Oh, can you give so and so a job, because the tractor’s broken”, or something you know.
+‘Cause he used to get very frustrated with this tractor driver because he didn’t know anything about stock work, and wasn’t interested; and it was really a hard ride for him.

 And … yeah, well back to Taihape.
-And then my parents had arranged that if I could get a job in Hastings that I could board with my mother’s parents out past the Showgrounds at Waipatu.
+My parents had arranged that if I could get a job in Hastings that I could board with my mother’s parents out past the Showgrounds at Waipatu.
 And I came down on what we called the beer lorry, which was Overland Transport.
 They used to carry barrels of beer from the Cascade Brewery in Taihape to Hawke’s Bay; probably a bit of a rival for Newbigins, was it?

 No. Was it a guy Leadbetter, the carrier?

 No, Halstead.
-And I first came across the Taihape Road in their Overland Transport Dodge truck which was loaded with barrels, and I think the first stop where we unloaded some barrels was at the Fernhill pub.
-And I’d never been across that road before so that was quite an experience.
+And I first came across the Taihape Road in their Overland Transport Dodge truck which was loaded with barrels, and I think the first stop where we unloaded some barrels was at the Fernhill pub; and I’d never been across that road before so that was quite an experience.

 How many staff were there?